 Katha is a Sanskrit word that means story/narrative

-a six-week embodied writing workshop
+a six-week embodied writing and movement arts workshop

-• This six-session course illuminates the path of Sensing your body, accessing inner longing, and integrating orientation to the parts of the inner world through conscious wonderment about the transformative years of perimenopause.
+This six-session course illuminates the path of Sensing your body, accessing inner longing, and integrating orientation to the parts of the inner world through conscious wonderment about the transformative years of perimenopause.

 Together we will:

-• Explore bodily experience as we cultivate inner presence, self-reflection, and deep listening.
+Explore bodily experience as we cultivate inner presence, self-reflection, and deep listening.

-• Witness the perimenopause/menopause katha (narrative/story) we live with.
+Witness the perimenopause/menopause katha (narrative/story) we live with.

-• Co-create a welcoming and supportive space for embracing each other’s katha (story) by sharing and deep listening.
+Co-create a welcoming and supportive space for embracing each other’s katha (story) by sharing and deep listening.

 This six-week series relies on the medicine of katha (a story or series of stories), by offering space for oneself and everyone to come together.
 It’s not focused on writing as an art form.
 It rests on slowly cultivating presence to our inner katha, a somatic narrative, within us.